itzAymvn/React-ToDo/README.md

 # How to run

+_Make sure you have NodeJs installed on your machine, if not you can download it from [here](https://nodejs.org/en/download/)_

 1. Clone the repo
 2. Run `npm install`
 3. Run `npm start`
 4. Open `http://localhost:3000` in your browser

-# How to build
+# How to build for production

 1. Run `npm run build`
 2. The build files will be in the `build` folder

-# To be added
+# Features

--   [x] Added a delete button to each task.
+-   Add a task
--   [x] Added a delete completed button.
+-   Mark a task as complete
--   [x] Added a delete pending button.
+-   Mark a task as pending
--   [x] Added possibility to view Pending tasks or Completed tasks separately.
+-   Delete a task
+-   Delete all pending tasks
+-   Delete all completed tasks
+-   Empty the list
+-   Supports local storage
+-   Supports dark mode

 # License